If your employees want to file a grievance, there should be a fair and clear way to do this. Read our tips on setting up a grievance procedure.

 - Set rules for handling special cases: for example, if the grievance relates to the supervisor, or is particularly sensitive (eg discrimination).

-- Set a procedure for addressing collective grievances (eg through a recognised trade union).
+- Establish a procedure for addressing collective grievances (eg through a recognised trade union).

 - Set a time limit for producing a written response to any grievance.